West Ham Logo

 1987 – 1999

-The color scheme of the logo has changed.
-The background inside the shield turned red.
+The emblem’s color palette changed.
+The background inside the shield became red.

 1999 – 2016

-In 1997, designers at Springett Associates revised the logo style.
-The castle increased, the triangular tops of the towers disappeared.
-A white inscription, “West Ham United” appeared on the ribbon under the shield.
+In 1997, designers at Springett Associates revised the logo’s style.
+The castle increased, and the triangular tops of the towers disappeared.
+A white inscription, “West Ham United,” appeared on the ribbon under the shield.

 2016 – today